szalaimark/GetData/CodeBook.md

 The column names of **WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING** are the studied activities.

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals.
 These time domain signals were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (features beginning with **tBodyAcc** and **tGravityAcc**) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (features beginning with **tBodyAcc** like **tBodyAccMeanY** and **tGravityAcc**) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (**tBodyAccJerk…** and **tBodyGyroJerk…**).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (like features started with **tBodyAccMag**).